 Kara's voice crackled through.
 "What now?"

-A few minutes later, the girls were escorted in—led by Lily, flanked by silent servitors.
-Their faces were pale.
-Their steps are reluctant.
-They stopped at a designated white line on the floor, eyes wide as they looked at the Skitarii pods behind Luthar—at the monsters they would one day help construct.
+A few minutes later they were escorted in, led by Lily and flanked by silent servitors.
+Their faces were pale, their steps reluctant.
+They stopped at the white line painted on the floor, eyes wide as they took in the Skitarii pods behind Luthar—the things they would one day help build.

 He handed them to Lily.

-Then, with slow precision, she turned and injected each girl in turn.
-One by one, they collapsed.
+Then, with deliberate care, she turned and injected each girl in turn.
+One by one they collapsed.

-Servitors moved forward, lifting them gently and carrying them toward the indoctrination chambers.
-Their minds would now absorb programming not through logic but through synthetic dreaming, neural flooding, and simulated trauma.
+Servitors stepped forward, lifting them gently and carrying them toward the indoctrination chambers.
+Their minds would now absorb programming not through reason but through synthetic dreaming, neural flooding, and simulated trauma.

 "Was there no other way?" she asked.
 "It feels like… brainwashing."

 Luthar did not answer.
-His gaze was fixed on the console, where blueprints for his next advancement blinked into focus.
+His gaze remained fixed on the console where the blueprints for the next advancement were already forming.

 They were ready.